hantsy/jakartaee8-starter-boilerplate/docs/04test.md

 [INFO] ------------------------------------------------------------------------
 ```

-More logs of the Wildfly server, check the content of the *server.log* in the *&lt; Wildfly dir>/standalone/log* folder.
+More logs of the WildFly server, check the content of the *server.log* in the *&lt; WildFly dir>/standalone/log* folder.

 ```bash
 ...